-1. Open Enrollment Period – Open enrollment refers to the time in which every eligible person is able to select a new health insurance plan or make changes to their existing health coverage.
-(November 1, 2018 – December 15, 2018 for 2019 coverage)
+During the open enrollment period, every eligible person is able to select a new health insurance plan or make changes to their existing health coverage.
+(November 1 – December 15)

-2. Special Enrollment Period – Special enrollment is reserved for those individuals who require a modified time frame to enroll in health coverage due to a qualifying life event (QLE).
-QLE’s are certain life changes that may require a change in in your insurance needs, and include:
+Special enrollment periods are reserved for individuals who require a modified time frame to enroll in health coverage due to a qualifying life event (QLE) (link).
+QLEs are certain life changes that may require a change in your insurance needs, including:

-• Losing other health coverage by losing a job-based plan, aging off your parens’ coverage at age 26, divorce, or losing eligibility for Medicaid or CHIP.
+- Losing other health coverage by losing a job-based plan, aging off your parents’ coverage at age 26, divorce, or losing eligibility for Medicaid or CHIP

 - Moving your residence outside your insurance plan’s service area